-262 3.3.
-European Foundation for Quality Management (EFQM) Excellence Model [3]
+3.3.
+European Foundation for Quality Management (EFQM) Excellence Model [8]

 The EFQM is a not-for-profit organization founded in Brussels in 1989 that partners with more than 50 thousand organizations across the globe to provide the skills to develop a culture of continuous improvement.
+The EFQM
-The EFQM Model "is a globally recognized management framework that supports organizations in managing change and improving performance."
-It is a model, essentially developed within the European environment and taking into account regulations in the EU market.
-The Model structure is based on the 3 key sections labeled Direction, Execution, and Results.

-The model has the purpose to help organizations to achieve success by measuring where they are on the path to create sustainable value.
-It helps understand the gaps and possible solutions available, empowerment to progress and significantly improve an organization's performance.

-Each key section (Direction, Execution and Results) can be assessed with a scoring matrix chart.
-The assessment follows a RADAR (Results, Approaches, Deploy, Assess, Refine) logic.
-The maximum number for each subcategory, which is divided across the seven criteria as shown in the image below, varies between 100 and 200, adding up to a maximum of 1000 points.
-Therefore, success is measured in a multi-dimensional and holistic approach.
+- Model "is a globally recognized management framework that supports organizations in managing change and - improving performance."
+It is a model, essentially developed within the European environment and taking into - account regulations in the EU market.
+The Model structure is based on the 3 key sections labeled Direction, - 283 Execution, and Results. - The purpose of the model is to help organizations achieve success by measuring where they are on the path to - create sustainable value.
+It helps understand the gaps and possible solutions available, empowerment to - progress and significantly improve an organization's performance. - Each key section (Direction, Execution and Results) can be assessed with a scoring matrix chart.
+The assessment - follows a RADAR (Results, Approaches, Deploy, Assess, Refine) logic.
+The maximum number for each sub- - 289 category, which is divided across the seven criteria as shown in the image below, varies between 100 and 200, - adding up to a maximum of 1000 points.
+Therefore, success is measured using a multi-dimensional and holistic - approach.